KainosSoftwareLtd/kainos-govuk-datepicker/README.md

 });
 ```

-### icon
+### icon (Experimental)

 Type: String

 The icon you wish to use in place of the default 'choose date' text.
+Please note this feature is experimental and is not fully supported in Internet Explorer.

 Using it in your code:
 ```javascript